Hayton, Hayton and Mealo

-Hayton is a village in Allerdale district, Cumbria, England.
+Hayton is a village in the Cumberland unitary authority area of Cumbria, England.
 It is the only settlement in the civil parish of Hayton and Mealo.
 Historically located in Cumberland, and on a minor road between the B5300 and the A596, it is approximately 2 miles from the coast.
 Nearby settlements include the town of Aspatria and the villages of Oughterside and Prospect.
 A small tributary called Patten Beck runs across the village, through the grounds of the castle.

 Demographics

 In the 2011 census the Office for National Statistics (ONS) identified a "Hayton (Allerdale) Built-up area", corresponding to the village, with a population of 237 in 94 households.
 This figure was also the population recorded for the whole parish of Hayton and Mealo, confirming that the village is the only settlement in the parish.
 The built-up area was calculated to be 0.21 sqkm, while the area of the parish is 7.559 sqkm.
 The ONS identifies built-up areas algorithmically.